manala/ansible-roles/README.md

         ci:             commit
 ```

-For vim experienced users you can provide your own custom template with the `elao_vim_config_template` key
+For git experienced users you can provide your own custom template with the `elao_git_config_template` key

 ## Example playbook